mjs/imapclient/README.rst

 The livetest functionality can also be accessed like this::

-    python -m imapclient.livetest ...
+    python -m imapclient.livetest <livetest.ini> [ optional unittest arguments ]

 Alternatively you can run the ``livetest.py`` script included with the source distribution.

-Use the --help option to see usage.
+Use ``livetest.py --help`` to see usage.

+The configuration file format is
+`described in the main documentation <http://imapclient.rtfd.io/#configuration-file-format>`_.

 **WARNING**: The operations used by livetest are destructive and could cause unintended loss of data.
 That said, as of version 0.9, livetest